Earthen/clj-cb/README.md

 DISCONTINUED AT THE MOMENT
 If needed I can work on it again.

 A Clojure java-client wrapper for Couchbase Server 4.
+Now updated to support 6.0 with Couchbase Java client version 2.7.9.

 ## Usage